Category: Appreciative responses to student writing

 2 Structure and rhetoric

-Part 2 of the series on Part 1 of the series on appreciative responses to student writing.
+Part 2 of the series on appreciative responses to student writing.
 Explains the specific structural elements of my responses and their function, together with an elaboration of the appreciative rhetoric that makes it effective.

 3 Immediate and longterm effects

-Part 3 of the series on Part 1 of the series on appreciative responses to student writing.
+Part 3 of the series on appreciative responses to student writing.
 The main reason why I use this method is that it effectively improves student writing in the short term and can create incredibly rewarding scholarly relationships in the long term.

 4 Examples

-Part 4 of the series on Part 1 of the series on appreciative responses to student writing.
+Part 4 of the series on appreciative responses to student writing.
 Nothing shows the concept better than actual responses to student writing.
 Here I have selected a small number of examples with added highlighting of the structural components.

 5 Notes on time management